 5. Mute Grades

 Are you still working on grading assignments and not yet ready for students to see their grades?
-You can mute grades for an assignment so that students are not notified of changes/updates to their grade.
-See this Canvas Guide: How do I mute an Assignment in the Gradebook?
+By using a manual grade posting policy, you can control grades for an assignment so that students are not notified of changes/updates to their grade.
+This functionality was previously known as "muting."
+In addition to assigning this status to individual assignments, you can now apply it at a course level, so that all grades will need to be manually posted, and it is not necessary to enable the setting for individual assignments.
+See this Canvas Guide: How do I use posting policies in a course?

 6. (Students submit assignments)